 Can ADHD Medication Cause depression?

-Here are a few of the key differences between ADHD and depression:
+Here are a few differences between ADHD and depression:

-Emotionally, those with depression have chronic low moods and feelings, and those tend to be equal to or outweigh other emotions.
-Those with ADHD tend to have fleeting emotions and are triggered frequently by distractions.
+- Mood: Individuals with depression have chronic low moods that typically outweigh other emotions.
+Those with ADHD often have fleeting emotions triggered by their environment.

 Treatment of ADHD & Depression